SeaseLtd/vector-search-elastic-tutorial/from_text_to_vectors/README.md

 # from_text_to_vector
-This  folder contains all the material about Text Embeddings
+This  folder contains all the material on Text Embeddings

 ## Model:
 https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2